jeffreylederer/ReactType/README.md

 This application is a rewrite (in react) of an MVC application [Tournament](https://github.com/jeffreylederer/Tournament).
 That repository explains how the application works.
 I wrote this react/typescript application to teach myself react and typescript.
 It uses a Web API server backend to attach the client with an SQL database.

 This a single page application (SPA) that looks like a Win Form application.
-The major difference is it uses states for URL parameters than command line ones.
+The major difference is it uses states for URL parameters rather than command line ones.
 ## React client
 I used the following react packages:
 - @hookform/resolvers@3.9.1